followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxHtmlEditor/1 Configuration/toolbar/items/widget.md

     url: "/Demos/WidgetsGallery/Demo/HtmlEditor/ToolbarCustomization/jQuery/Light/"
 }

-In the following example, the [CheckBox](/Documentation/ApiReference/UI_Widgets/dxCheckBox/) widget with a label and a custom **valueChanged** event handler is added as a custom toolbar control.
-The [locateInMenu](/Documentation/ApiReference/UI_Widgets/dxHtmlEditor/Configuration/toolbar/items/#locateInMenu) option set to *"never"* ensures that the toolbar control is never hidden to the overflow menu.
+In the following example, the [CheckBox](/Documentation/ApiReference/UI_Widgets/dxCheckBox/) widget is added as a custom toolbar item.
+It has a label and a custom **valueChanged** event handler.
+The toolbar item's [locateInMenu](/Documentation/ApiReference/UI_Widgets/dxHtmlEditor/Configuration/toolbar/items/#locateInMenu) option is set to *"never"* to specify that the toolbar item should never be hidden in the overflow menu.

 ---
 #####jQuery